Personal-Data-Acquisition/PDA_paperwork/SDA/design_architecture_document.md

 ### Maintenance and Support

-Once the prototype is complete maintenance and development will be inherited by Patton Dynamics, the company partner for this project.
+Once the prototype is complete, maintenance and development will be inherited by Patton Dynamics, the company partner for this project.
 The company has a background in aeronautics, competitive motor racing, and computer assisted physics, all of which are relevant to the project area.
 Their experience with